EntTheTree/Webnovel-1/Draft 2.md

 “How about it, makes sense right?”

 “Not really.”
-I thought of my mom, what ghost had taken over her?
+I thought of my mom, what ghost had taken over her that day?

 “Then what about real ghosts?”

 “Those exist too of course”, he smiled.
 “Why do you think food is always offered on the altar?”

-Victoria and Gale watched as their daughter collapsed from her crying.
+\*\*\*

-Victoria and Gale watched their daughter collapse from her wailing.
-They had initially intended to only ask her why she was gone from her room that night, but emotions were hard to predict and Victoria’s had reached it peak.
-How could she maintain her cool when her daughter came back covered in soot and ash.
+Victoria and Gale watched their daughter collapse from her own wailing.
+They had initially intended to only ask her why she was gone from her room that night, but emotions were hard to predict and Victoria’s had reached its peak.
+How could she maintain her cool when her daughter came back soaked in rain and dirt?
 What was she even doing there?

 However none of that concerned them.
-Esther had told them something nonsensical between her sobs.
+Esther had babbled something nonsensical between her sobs.
 Sobs which had come out of nowhere.
-Victoria hadn’t even begun her tirade when their daughter’s body suddenly trembled and fell to her knees.
+Victoria had just started her tirade when their daughter’s body suddenly trembled and fell to her knees.
 She said she was sorry, but why?
 Esther had always been the apple of their eye.
+Nothing she did would need her to be sorry about.
+Except for this one time.

 Holding his limp daughter in his arms, Gale thought she weighed too little.
-Add onto that her past history of illnesses, and they couldn’t help but love their pity daughter.
-She had never complained, not even a grumble and always did what they told her.
-It had continued even after she lost her memories.
+Add onto her past history of illnesses, and they couldn’t help but love their pitiful daughter.
+She had never complained, not even a grumble and always did what was asked of her.
+It continued even after she lost her memories.

 A part of her nature, they thought.
-However, seeing the terrified face when Victoria scolded her, they knew that something was wrong.
-Oh Goddess\!
+However, seeing the terrified face when Victoria scolded her, they knew something was wrong.
+Oh Goddess.
 Whatever did our daughter do to deserve this?
 She recalled that time when Esther had screamed and cried in front of the Goddess.
 It was the first time she saw Esther behave like that.
 It wasn’t normal.

 Victoria stroked her sleeping daughter’s hair.
-Small bits of ash and burnt bits were stuck in her hair, eventually staining her own hand.
-A seed of guilt grew in her as she plucked all the dirty bits from her hair.
-There had been no need to scold her, she was smart enough to know the dangers of fire.
-Still she had to, just this once.
+Small bits of twigs and leaves were stuck in it.
+A seed of guilt grew in her as she plucked all the pieces.
+There had been no need to scold her.
+She was old enough to know what she had done wrong herself.
+But Victoria had to, just this once.
 And the result was this.

-She felt her shoulders warm up as Gale draped his coat around her.
+She felt her shoulders warm up as Gale draped a blanket around her.

 “What do you think she meant?”
-She grasped her husband hand on her shoulder.
+She grasped her husband's hand.

 “I’m not sure, but she didn’t look to be in the right state of mind.”